jdh4/mac_productivity/keyboard_remappings/README.md

 ## Tap vs. Hold: Giving a Key Two Meanings

-A key can have a different meaning depending on whether it is quickly pressed and released versus being pressed for a specified amount of time before being released.
+A key can have a different meaning depending on whether it is quickly pressed and released versus (tap) being pressed for a specified amount of time before being released (held).

 Here is an example where pressing <kbd>Caps Lock</kbd> quickly is equivalent to <kbd>Escape</kbd> but the hyper key (as above) if held: